Friedrich Welz: Postwar

 After the defeat of Nazi Germany, Welz was arrested and investigated for his role in looting art from Jewish collections.

 The Americans appointed the provisional administrator Fritz Hoefner for Welz's Salzburg art dealership, who reported Welz to the public prosecutor's office of the People's Court in Linz on June 26, 1947, for the "Aryanization" of a villa in St. Gilgen, the Würthle Gallery and the Heinrich Rieger Collection within the meaning of § 6 KVG for "abusive enrichment".
 The proceedings ended in 1949 and 1950 respectively with a partial acknowledgement and an out-of-court settlement.

 After his release, Friedrich Welz returned to the art scene.

 In 1976 Welz bequeathed a large part of his private collection, including the complete printed works of Oskar Kokoschka to the province of Salzburg.

 Friedrich Welz died on February 5, 1980, in his hometown and was buried in the family grave at Salzburg's municipal cemetery.

-In 2000 a Welz biography crititized Salzburg authorities for having whitewashed Welz's role in procuring Nazi-looted art.
+In 2000 a Welz biography criticized Salzburg authorities for having whitewashed Welz's role in procuring Nazi-looted art.

 Claims for restitution of Nazi-looted art acquired by Welz

 Numerous lawsuits have been filed requesting the restitution of artworks acquired by Welz from Jewish collectors under the Nazis in Austria.
-These include claims by the heirs of Lea Bondi for The Portrait of Wally, by Egon Schiele, and by the heirs of Heinrich Rieger for 'Wayside Shrine, also by Schiele.
+These include claims by the heirs of Lea Bondi for the Portrait of Wally, by Egon Schiele, and by the heirs of Heinrich Rieger for "Wayside Shrine", also by Schiele.
+In 2023 a 1910 Klimt that had been owned by Irene Beran before she fled the Nazi was the object of a restitution and repurchase agreement between the Beran heirs and Ronald S. Lauder.

 Family

-Friedrich Welz was the brother of the well-known painter and architect Hans Welz (* 1900 in Salzburg, † 1975 in Cape Town) who later called himself by his first name "Jean" and is today considered one of the most important painters in South Africa.
+Friedrich Welz was the brother of Jean Welz, a painter and architect.